reinhart1010/nix/docs/en/common/asciidoctor.md

 ---
 # asciidoctor

-A processor that converts AsciiDoc files to a publishable format.
+Convert AsciiDoc files to a publishable format.
 More information: <https://docs.asciidoctor.org>.

 - Convert a specific `.adoc` file to HTML (the default output format):